 Chances are, it's highly likely that you've experienced a headache or neck pain in the past, meaning you are aware when your body is feeling discomfort.

 When the neck becomes stiff and difficult to move, it's likely that some sort of condition or ailment has formed.
-Depending on the specific condition and its severity, the pain or discomfort can create headaches and/or migraines.
+Depending on the specific condition and its severity, the pain or discomfort can create headaches or migraines.

-While any type of injury, accident or inflammation can result in head or neck pain, these conditions generally occur from contact sports, falling down or whiplash.
+While any type of injury, accident or inflammation can result in head or neck pain, these conditions generally occur from sports, falling down or whiplash.

 As with any type of injury, there are different types of head and neck conditions, some worse than others.
 Common types of injuries include headaches, migraines and basic neck pain (i.e. stiff neck, or difficulty turning your neck from side-to-side).
-When the joints in the neck become agitated, dislocated or tight, a headache may result.

 In some cases, vertigo can occur, which refers to a loss of balance and/or feeling dizzy.